ralphbartley/makersbnb_Pi_to_i/notes.md

 * Front end/Back end split worked out really well, resulted in a clean merge (except for forgetting to add coverage logs to .gitignore)
 * Caught up some but decided to leave further conversation to next morning's standup

+## Day 2 Plan

+- 10am
+- Continue to work split front end and back end but changing pairings.
+- Discussed how we want to go about binding front end and backend.
+- Spoke about

+## Roles

+- leader - Ralph
+- notetaker & readme - Will
+- researcher - David
+- Trello - Max